CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 ## 1. Overview

-In this study, the response of large yellow croaker (_Larimichthys crocea_) to heat stress (LC2A), cold stress (LA2A) and a 21-day fast (LF1A) were of interest. mRNA was extracted from livers from from fishes from the three treatments and a control (LB2A) and sequenced on an Illumina HiSeq 2000.
+In this study, transcriptional responses to three environmental stresses were examined in the large yellow croaker (_Larimichthys crocea_): heat stress (LC2A), cold stress (LA2A) and a 21-day fast (LF1A). mRNA was extracted from livers from from fishes from the three treatments and a control (LB2A) and sequenced on an Illumina HiSeq 2000.

 For the purposes of this tutorial, we will compare the control (LB2A) to the heat stress treatment (LC2A).

 #### Cloning the tutorial repository